antiserumFold/Catalyst/README.md

 # Catalyst

 Catalyst is a strong UCI chess engine written in C++20.
 It combines a neural network trained entirely on self-generated games with a deeply optimized search, featuring PVS with iterative deepening, Lazy SMP multi-threaded search, and a wide range of pruning, reduction, and extension techniques.
 The network is embedded directly into the binary, updated incrementally during search, and accelerated with SIMD instructions for fast inference.
-Catalyst is an active project with ongoing development across search, evaluation, and training infrastructure.

 ## Strength